electronicbits/neo/README.md

 - copy resources to a S3 bucket
 - build and upload docker images (the build will not just create the image, but also execute any build process)

+### Running Neo

+You have two options:

+1- Install the gem locally:

+After cloning this repository, build the gem file:

+- gem build neo.gemspec

+Once the gem file is generated, proceed to install it locally

+- gem install --local neo-0.1.0.gem

+You can now run neo as a CLI:

+- bundle exec neo build

+2- Run the bin file directly after cloning the repo:

+- bundle exec ruby .\bin\neo build